Before we get into how to smoke a brisket, let's buy one. For tender, juicy, flavorful brisket, choose one that's untrimmed.

 You can use an injector to pump some of the marinade into the brisket.
 I usually pump a little marinade under the fat layer…no more than one-quarter cup into the entire brisket.

-To dry rub a brisket, you rub it, wrap it, rest it, and smoke it.
+To dry rub a brisket, you rub it, wrap it and rest it.
 After the brisket has drained, place it in large pan.
 I will use anywhere from one-half to one full cup of dry rub on a brisket, depending on its size and the level of flavor I want.

 Rub the spice mix onto the brisket and into the scores.
+Scoring the fat cap lets the rub flavor reach the meat on that side.
 I usually turn the brisket a few times, hitting each side twice.
 Wrap the rub-coated brisket in plastic wrap, put it into the cleaned pan and refrigerate it overnight.

 Letting it rest for two days will get the flavor deeper into the meat.
 After resting, unwrap it and put it into the smoker.
 There's quite a bit to knowing how to smoke a brisket.